iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/issuance.md

 [^1] The [holder](#roles) is usually but not always the [subject]((https://www.w3.org/TR/vc-data-model/#credential-subject-0)) of the requested credential.
 There may be custodial, legal guardianship, or delegation situations where a third-party requests or is issued a credential on behalf of a subject.
 It is the responsibility of the [issuer](#roles) to ensure authorization in such cases.

 [^2] The credential `type` could be discovered out-of-band or be pre-sent by an [issuer](#roles).
-The types MAY be underspecified if the exact type is not known or if the resulting type depends on the identity or information of the subject or holder.
+The types MAY be under-specified if the exact type is not known or if the resulting type depends on the identity or information of the subject or holder.
 The `type` could be as general as `["VerifiableCredential"]` for example, if the issuer issues only a singular type of credential or decides the credential based on other information related to the subject.
 The [issuer](#roles) SHOULD reject the request with a `problem-report` if it does not support the requested `type`.

 [^3] The [holder](#roles) MAY specify one or more `trustedIssuers` they would like to sign the resulting credential.
 The [issuer](#roles) SHOULD reject the request with a `problem-report` if it does not support any of the requested `trustedIssuers`.
 However, there are circumstances where a `trustedIssuer` is no longer supported or was compromised, so this behavior should be decided based on the application.

 An [issuer](#roles) wanting to preserve privacy regarding which exact credential types or issuers they support should be careful with the information they disclose in `problem-reports` when rejecting requests.
-E.g. a `problem-report` with an `invalid-request` code discloses less information than the `invalid-credential-type` or `invalid-trusted-issuer` codes, as the latter two could be used to determine supported types or issuers by process of elimination.
+E.g. a `problem-report` with an `reject-request` code discloses less information than the `reject-request.invalid-type` or `reject-request.invalid-trusted-issuer` codes, as the latter two could be used to determine supported types or issuers by process of elimination.

 #### Examples